FollowTheProcess/followtheprocess.github.io/content/posts/buggy_accelerate.md

 Fixed :thumbsup:

 P.S.
-Once you've done this once the NumPy wheel is cached and will be used for all future pip installs until a new version is released, you won't need to do `OPENBLAS=...` again unless you:
+Once you've done this for the first time, the NumPy wheel is cached and will be used for all future pip installs until a new version is released, you won't need to do `OPENBLAS=...` again unless you:

 * Install a different version of NumPy
 * Remove pips cache